wpexpertsio/admin-bar-user-switching/readme.txt

 == Changelog ==

+= 1.2 - 2020-02-11 =
+* Update - WordPress 5.3 compatibility
+* Tweak - Update and modernize the codebase

 = 1.1.1 =
 * Only enqueue js if the user is logged in
-* Do not seperately enqueue jQuery as it is already stated as a dependancy
+* Do not seperately enqueue jQuery as it is already stated as a dependency

 = 1.1 =
 * Add keyboard navigation